pantheon-systems/documentation/source/content/quicksilver.md

 Quicksilver currently supports `webphp` scripting, which runs a PHP script through the same runtime environment as the website itself.
 PHP scripts are subject to the same limits as any code on the platform, such as [timeouts](/timeouts).
 PHP scripts cannot be batched, and will run in order, with each command executing after the previous command has finished or timed out.
 In the future we may add additional types.

-We recommend setting up a dedicated directory in the docroot (for example, `private/scripts`) for tracking these files.
+Setting up a dedicated directory in the docroot (for example, `private/scripts`) for tracking these files is recommended.
 Setting the `web_docroot` to `true` instructs Quicksilver to look for files inside the `web` folder.
 If your site uses a [nested docroot](/nested-docroot), the scripts directory must be located in the `web` subdirectory of your site's code repository (for example, `web/private/scripts`).

 <Alert type="info" title="Note">